Get E-Book

 if (process.platform === 'win32') {

-}process.config is less commonly used.
-In modern releases, it is a frozen object containing the configure options used to build the Node binary itself: compiler flags, feature toggles, and paths to dependencies.
+process.config is used less often.
+In modern releases, it is a frozen object containing the configure options used to build the Node binary - compiler flags, feature toggles, and dependency paths.
 Most application code never touches it.
-When you are debugging why a feature behaves differently across environments, or building native addons and need to match compilation settings, it can still be useful.
+It can help when debugging build differences or compiling native addons that need to match Node's build settings.

 process.execPath and process.execArgv